One Essential to Plant Health: Water pH

 - Once we get higher in the alkaline range, above 7.5, we limit the solubility, and therefore uptake, of fertilizer.
 Phosphorus in particular is one of the least soluble, but is at its most accessible to plants at pH 6.5

 Testing pH is best with a freshwater pH kit, which uses drops, found at a pet store and used for testing pH in fish tanks.
+An electronic reader is another option.
 Avoid litmus paper.
 It’s not accurate enough.

 This shows a pH kit from a pet store…fill water to the white line, add three drops of test solution, cap it, and then shake.
 This test came out just about right for our bonsai—about pH 6.3.
 A pH of 6-6.5 is ideal.